so much to do

-Due to Covid-19 protocols, certain services and activities have been temporarily suspended.
-Kindly enquire with reception upon booking.
+Due to Covid-19 protocols, certain activities have been temporarily suspended.
+Read more

 The estate offers trout fishing on a 6 km stretch of the upper Crocodile River, arguably the best river trout fishing in Mpumalanga.
 This is due to the fact that the upstream catchment area produces a perennial flow of neutral to alkaline, clear and well oxygenated water.
 This builds up the food chain for trout, which breed naturally in the river.
 There is very little riparian agronomy upstream of Verlorenkloof, limited urban use and no industry whatsoever, making Verlorenkloof a trout fishing gem.

 There are also 6 still water dams and ponds on the Estate, offering trout fishing in varying grades of difficulty.
 Dams are monitored and stocked with care during the hot summer months and more regularly from March to October, catches are duly recorded and the fishing is actively managed for sustainability and enjoyment.
 Catch and release principles may be instituted in hot and dry periods.

 PLEASE REFER TO OUR LATEST FLY FISHING INFORMATION:

 TROUT FISHING CLINICS

 Joseph, Lucas and Buffel, our resident fly-fishing guides, are available every day to help and guide.